msfninja/wcs/README.md

 },
 ```

-Now, modify the copy/pasted function accordingly to what we've specified in the accepted URL in the `server.js` file in step 2.
-For example, like this (Note, you can put whatever text you like in the `msg` function call):
+Now, modify the copy/pasted function accordingly to what you've specified in the accepted URL in the `server.js` file in step 2.
+For example, like this (note, you can put whatever text you like in the `msg` function call):

 ```javascript
 mybatchscript = () => {